henrysky/astroNN_gaia_dr2_paper/README.rst

 and T_eff and that can be applied to all 139 million stars in Gaia DR2 within APOGEE's color--magnitude range.
 Our spectro-photometric distances are more precise than Gaia at distances ≈2kpc from the Sun.
-We release a catalog of spectro-photometric distances for the entire APOGEE DR14 data set which covers Galactocentric radii 2kpc<≈R<≈19kpc; ≈150,000 stars have <10 uncertainty, making this a powerful sample to study the chemo-dynamical structure of the disk.
-We use this sample to map the mean \xh{Fe} and 15 abundance ratios [X/Fe] from the Galactic center to the edge of the disk.
+We release a catalog of spectro-photometric distances for the entire APOGEE DR14 data set which covers Galactocentric radii 2kpc<≈R<≈19kpc; ≈150,000 stars have <10% uncertainty, making this a powerful sample to study the chemo-dynamical structure of the disk.
+We use this sample to map the mean [Fe/H] and 15 abundance ratios [X/Fe] from the Galactic center to the edge of the disk.
 Among many interesting trends, we find that the bulge and bar region at R<≈5kpc clearly stands out in [Fe/H] and most abundance ratios.